-Prosecutors are more likely to discuss search warrants (82 percent) and evidentiary tactics (62 percent) with police than prosecution tactics such as plea negotiations (15 percent) and prosecution plans (38 percent.
+Prosecutors are more likely to discuss evidentiary matters with police (58 percent) prosecution tactics including plea negotiations (37 percent), prosecution plans (32 percent) and search warrants.
+(32 percent).

-and the status of cases highlights the importance of notifying all parties involved in the adjudication process, especially law enforcement agencies.
+The recent emphasis placed on notifying victims about hearings and the status of cases highlights the importance of notifying all parties involved in the adjudication process, especially law enforcement agencies.
 The benefits are improved police-prosecutor relations, more efficient scheduling and reduced overtime costs.
 By keeping law enforcement personnel informed about case status and dispositions, their vested interest in the case beyond just the arrest may be increased.
 Additionally routinely providing chiefs of police with case disposition reports keeps them informed about how their department is performing.
 Prosecutors should be able to extend the notification process to law enforcement by modifying existing victim notification procedures.